 “The Northwest is rounding up!”
 Together with their patrons, 175 EDEKA stores and EDEKA Centers donate 22,500 euros to the Guardian Angel House Michael.

-For a period of eight weeks, EDEKA stores and EDEKA Centres in the Northwest used the slogan “The Northwest rounds up!” as their guiding principle for collecting rounded-up cent amounts from their clients in conjunction with the stores.
+For a period of eight weeks, EDEKA stores and EDEKA Centers in the Northwest used the slogan “The Northwest rounds up!” as their guiding principle for collecting rounded-up cent amounts from their clients in conjunction with the stores.

-The sums were increased by 5,000 euros thanks to the philanthropic efforts of the EDEKA Minden-Hannover foundation.
+The sums were increased by 5,000 euros thanks to the philanthropic efforts of the EDEKA Minden-Hannover Foundation.

 The Guardian Angel House Michael, which is a pilot project of the Diakoniestation Hesel-Jumme-Uplengen, will benefit from the total of 22,500 euros that was raised in this manner thanks to the generosity of donors.
 Marie Ubben, the sales manager for EDEKA,